davidgasquez/handbook/Planning.md

 - [[Coordination]].
 - High shipping velocity.

 The goal of planning is to get to a unified and realistic plan for what the system is collectively working towards over a given time horizon.
+Is not a one-time event, but a continuous process that happens at different levels of granularity.

 To help with planning, you should have these things: